HateRainbow/fake-whatsapp/README.md

 }
 ```

+### seed

+to seed the database you can simply run _npx prisma db seed_ to seed the dummy database

 ## About the project

 This project is a fake whatsapp clone using prisma and a prisma, prisma postgress using next 15 with react 18 to be able to use a packaged called react-phone-input-2